VTimofeenko/wm-scripts/README.md

 * `media-sound/pavucontrol` for `volume`
 * [`app-misc/headsetcontrol`](https://github.com/Sapd/HeadsetControl)[::nitratesky](https://github.com/SabbathHex/nitratesky) for `headset_ctl`

+# Installation

+There is an [ebuild](https://github.com/SabbathHex/nitratesky/blob/master/x11-misc/SH-wm-scripts/SH-wm-scripts-9999.ebuild) available in nitratesky overlay.
+Alternatively, the scripts may be downloaded and used on their own.

 # Structure
 ## i3blocks
 * `battery` — displays battery status.
 Requires battery number as the argument